mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 database object pair align such that database1 (or database1.object1) are taken from server1 and database2 (or database2.object2) are taken from server2.

-You can change the display format of the diff-style output using one of the following formats:
+To specify how to display diff-style output, use one of the following values with the :option:`--difftype` option:

 **unified** (default)
-  print unified format output
+  Print unified format output.

 **context**
-  print context format output
+  Print context format output.

 **differ**
-  print differ-style format output
+  Print differ-style format output.

-You can change the display format of changed or missing row output using one of the following formats:
+To specify how to display changed or missing row output, use one of the following values with the :option:`--format` option:

-**GRID**
+**GRID** (default)
-  displays output formatted like that of the mysql monitor in a grid or table layout.
+  Display output formatted like that of the mysql monitor in a grid or table layout.

 **CSV**
-  displays the output in a comma-separated list.
+  Display output in comma-separated values format.

 **TAB**
-  displays the output in a tab-separated list.
+  Display output in tab-separated format.

 **VERTICAL**
-  displays the output in a single column similar to the ``\G`` option for the mysql monitor commands.
+  Display output in a single column similar to the ``\G`` command for the mysql monitor.

 The :option:`--changes-for` option can be used to control the direction of the difference (by specifying the object to be transformed) in either the